-Naskapi is part of the Algonquian language family as well as being the language spoken by all and written by many.
-English is their second language and French is spoken by most.
+Nowadays, Naskapi of the Algonquian language is spoken by the Naskapis of Quebec and Labrador and written by some.
+English is their second language and French is spoken by many.

-The Naskapis preserved many aspects of their traditional culture, values and justice.
-Harvesting is at the center of their spirituality and, for a large part, they rely on hunting, fishing and trapping for their subsistence and for raw materials.
+Their village is quite modern but the Naskapis preserved many aspects of their traditional culture, values and justice.
+Harvesting is at the center of their spirituality and they still partly rely on hunting, fishing and trapping for their subsistence and raw materials.

-Based on the profound knowledge of their land and their wildlife, the Naskapis develop and organize various hunting, fishing and tourists activities and expeditions across their partly swampy coniferous forests.
+Based on the profound knowledge of their land and their wildlife, the Naskapis develop, offer and organize lodging as well as hunting, fishing and trapping expeditions across their partly swampy coniferous forests.

-The Chief and the Council of the Naskapi Nation are both responsible for managing the land and its natural resources.
-A Chief and a Council also responsible for regulating the use of their buildings, for promoting the development of their community and for managing their finances and agreements.
+The Chief and the Council of the Naskapi Nation are both responsible for managing their land and all its natural resources.

-The James Bay and Northern Quebec Agreement signed in 1975 by the Cree and the Inuit, slightly modified and signed in 1978 by the Naskapis did lay the foundations of a new relationship between the Cree, the Inuit, the Naskapi and the Governments of Quebec and Canada.
+The James Bay and Northern Quebec Agreement signed in 1975 by the Cree and the Inuit, slightly modified and signed in 1978 by the Naskapis laid the foundations of a new relationship between the Crees, the Inuits, the Naskapis and the Governments of Quebec and Canada.